d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 these discoveries had not yet been made in the 90s.
 Each convolutional layer uses a $5\times 5$ kernel and a sigmoid activation function.
-These layers maps spatially arranged inputs to a number of 2D feature maps, typically increasing the number of channels.
+These layers map spatially arranged inputs to a number of 2D feature maps, typically increasing the number of channels.
 The first convolutional layer has 6 output channels,